thanen-dev/Studyleveling/README.md

 # Study Leveling

 A gamified student portal that turns university life into an RPG.
-Earn XP, level up, climb the leaderboard, and compete with classmates — all while staying on top of your studies.
+Earn XP, level up, climb the leaderboard, and compete with classmates, all while staying on top of your studies.

 ---